 Basically, there are three types of fireplaces that you can install in your bedroom.

-The second type of fireplace is the free standing fireplace.
-This type of fireplace also has a chimney like the wall-mounted, but it stands alone and is not incorporated in the wall.
+The second type of fireplace is the free-standing fireplace.
+This type of fireplace also has a chimney-like wall-mounted, but it stands alone and is not incorporated in the wall.
 Raising a free-standing fireplace is not easy to do, because of the requirement to move fuel lines and ventilation.

 The nice thing about an electric fireplace insert is that most don’t require fuel or ventilation, making them exceptionally easy to mount anywhere.

 Room dimensions are an important factor to consider while installing a fireplace.
 Installing a big fireplace in a small room would lead to overheating of the room.